semgrep/semgrep-docs/docs/semgrep-app/integrations.md

 To view, disable or enable your saved integration channels:

 1. In the **Integrations** tab, click the **gear** icon within the **Rule board**.
-2. Click on the toggles to turn notifications on or off for each channel.
+2. Select the toggles to turn notifications on or off for each channel.

 ![Screenshot of the Semgrep rule board with integrations](../img/integration-ruleboard.png)<br />